emetsger/pass-docker/README.md

 ### Starting
 1. Run `docker-compose up`

 After starting the demo with the defaults, the following services should work.

   - Ember application: [http://localhost:4200](http://localhost:4200)
   - Internal FTP server: `localhost:21`, username: `nihmsftpuser` password: `nihmsftppass`
-  - HTTP POST submission trigger: `localhost:8080`
+  - HTTP POST submission trigger: `localhost:8081`
+  - Fedora: `localhost:8080/fcrepo/rest`

 >(**N.B.** `docker-machine` users will need to substitute the IP address of their Docker machine in place of `localhost`)